-Named after King Charles II, the Cavalier King Charles Spaniel is a popular lap dog and companion with a bright personality that’s ideal for a loving owner.
-But because all they want to do is play, you may wonder if these spaniels are actually intelligent dogs.
+Named after King Charles II, the Cavalier King Charles Spaniel is a popular lap dog and companion with a bright personality that’s ideal for any owner.
+But because all they want to do is play with their people, you may wonder if these spaniels are actually intelligent dogs.

-The Cavalier King Charles Spaniels are the 73rd smartest dog breed when it comes to “obedience & working intelligence.”
+The Cavalier King Charles Spaniel is the 73rd smartest dog breed when it comes to “obedience and working intelligence.”
 But what actually makes these spaniels extremely bright is their ability to read and understand human emotions.
 It’s why they’re excellent lap dogs.
 The Cavalier Spaniel is smart enough to know what you need in the moment.

 There’s a lot of things to consider when examining the intelligence of the Cavalier King Charles Spaniel.
-It’s not as clear as day and night.
+It isn’t as clear as day and night.
 That said, read on to learn how we measure this dog breed’s IQ and what really makes them smart.

 Measuring the Cavalier King Charles’ IQ

-The ranking of the smartest dog breeds is based on a concept called “obedience & working intelligence.”
+The ranking of the smartest dog breeds is based on a type of intelligence called “obedience and working intelligence” or O&W for short.
 It’s the measurement of a dog’s ability to learn and recall commands.
-It’s not ideal for the measurement of dog IQ, though it’s a decent starting point.
+It’s not the most ideal for measuring dog IQ, though it’s a good starting point.

-This type of dog intelligence was invented by Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
+This type of dog intelligence was coined by Stanley Coren, a renowned pHD and canine psychologist out of the University of British Columbia.
 With the help of 199 obedience trial judges, Coren developed his criteria for measuring dog intelligence.